abtinkd/ctms/contrib/iasbs_sharif-ctms/ReadMe.md

 ```

 ### [predictor](predictor)
 - This project can be used to predict the signs of unlabeled edges (test data) using methods discussed in the paper.
+It can also be used as a guide to import the library in other projects.
 - Arguments:
 ```
 arg1 -- algorithm: